 The formal signature may be used for all business, marketing and promotional communications, while the informal signatures are best used for marketing and promotional applications.
 Logos should not be changed in any way.
 In order to maintain consistency, the standards for use of the University of South Carolina Upstate’s official primary logo are as follows:

 - USC Upstate’s primary logo should never be recreated or emulated, and alterations are prohibited.
 This includes alterations to the text within the logo, the line element below “UPSTATE” and the proportions of all elements.
 Please refer to improper usage guidelines for more details.

-- USC Upstate’s primary logo may be portrayed in two-color or one-color versions: black, white, and Upstate green.
+- USC Upstate’s primary logo may be portrayed in one-color versions: black, white, and Upstate green.